Singapore Budget 2020: Companies get 25% corporate tax rebate, other measures to improve cash flow

 These measures are aimed at helping enterprises such as hotels take advantage of this lull period to carry out upgrading work and be better prepared for the rebound.

 The maximum loan quantum under the Enterprise Financing Scheme - known as the SME Working Capital Loan - will be raised from $300,000 to $600,000.
-The government will increase its risk-share on these loans from 50 to 70 per cent to 80 per cent.
+The Government will increase its risk-share on these loans to 80 per cent from the current 50 per cent to 70 per cent.

-With a large part of the risk taken up by the government, financial institutions will do their part to support small- and medium-sized enterprises, said Finance Minister Heng Swee Keat.
+With a large part of the risk taken up by the Government, financial institutions will do their part to support small and medium-sized enterprises (SMEs), said Finance Minister Heng Swee Keat on Tuesday (Feb 18).

 The Enhanced SME Working Capital Loan will start in March and will be available for one year.